 One of three common genetic variants of the APOE (apolipoprotein E) gene.
 The APOE4 allele, which is present in approximately 10-15% of people, increases the risk of developing Alzheimer's disease and lowers the age of onset.
 Having one copy of E4 increases risk 2- to 3-fold, while having two copies increases risk as much as 15-fold.

 A type of protein that acts on neurons in the central and peripheral nervous systems.
 BDNF is a type of neurotrophin – or growth factor – that controls and promotes the growth of new neurons.
 It is active in the hippocampus, cortex, cerebellum, and basal forebrain – areas involved in learning, long term memory, and executive function.
+Rodent studies suggest that lactate, one of many so-called exerkines, mediates some of the benefits of exercise on learning and memory via inducing neuronal BDNF expression.
 Exercise in combination with heat stress increases BDNF more effectively than exercise alone.
-Goekint, Maaike, et al. "Influence of citalopram and environmental temperature on exercise-induced changes in BDNF."
-Neuroscience letters 494.2 (2011): 150-154.
+BDNF is a profoundly universal point of convergence for mechanistically explaining essentially all known activities that promote brain health.

 A person who is 100 or more years old.

 A ring-shaped protein found in blood plasma.
-CRP levels rise in response to inflammation and infection, or following a heart attack, surgery, or trauma.
+CRP levels rise in response to inflammation and infection or following a heart attack, surgery, or trauma.
 CRP is one of several proteins often referred to as acute phase reactants.
-It binds to the phosphocholine expressed on the surface of dead or dying cells and some bacteria, activating the complement system and promoting phagocytosis by macrophages, which clears necrotic and apoptotic cells and bacteria.
-The high-sensitivity CRP test (hsCRP) measures low levels of CRP in the blood to identify low levels of inflammation that are associated with risk of developing cardiovascular disease.
+Binding to phosphocholine expressed on the surface of dead or dying cells and some bacteria, CRP activates the complement system and promotes phagocytosis by macrophages, resulting in the clearance of apoptotic cells and bacteria.
+The high-sensitivity CRP test (hsCRP) measures very precise levels in the blood to identify low levels of inflammation associated with the risk of developing cardiovascular disease.

 A blood test that measures the amount of glycated hemoglobin in a person’s red blood cells.
 The hemoglobin A1c test is often used to assess long-term blood glucose control in people with diabetes.
 Glycation is a chemical process in which a sugar molecule bonds to a lipid or protein molecule, such as hemoglobin.
 As the average amount of plasma glucose increases, the fraction of glycated hemoglobin increases in a predictable way.
 In diabetes mellitus, higher amounts of glycated hemoglobin, indicating poorer control of blood glucose levels, have been associated with cardiovascular disease, nephropathy, neuropathy, and retinopathy.
 Also known as HbA1c.